 Creative Sonoma, as part of the Arts Education Alliance, invites any Sonoma County public school or school district to apply for a planning grant to receive customized consultation in the development of a strategic plan to increase access and equity in arts education.
 Funds will be awarded for consultation, planning, implementation, and associated activities to take place during February 1 – June 30, 2020.
 Click HERE to learn more about the grant.

 Through grant funding from the William and Fora Hewlett Foundation, the Arts Education Alliance commissioned research on the state of arts education in Sonoma County during 2016-2018.
 The research from the following reports led to the development of the Sonoma County Arts Education Framework in 2019.

 - 2017 State of Arts Education in Sonoma County K-12 Schools: Analyses of Survey Data

 - 2019 State of Arts Education in Sonoma County Secondary Schools: Analyses of the California Arts Education Data Project

 Arts Now communities are coming to life throughout Sonoma County!
 Launched by the California Alliance for Arts Education, this campaign shines a light on districts and counties that are working to improve the quality of students’ educations through investments in the arts.
 Arts Now provides advocacy tools, facilitation, and funding to improve arts education in your district or region.
 Sonoma County is organized as an Arts Now county, utilizing support and advocacy from the CAAE.

 Sonoma County Arts Now communities include:

-Creative Sonoma offers free teaching artist residencies based on best practices of trauma-informed arts instruction to build resilience and encourage empathy.
-Residencies are available to Sonoma County K-12 public schools through December 2019, or as funds allow.
+Creative Sonoma offered free teaching artist residencies to Sonoma County K-12 public schools through December 2019.
+The residencies were based on best practices of trauma-informed arts instruction to build resilience and encourage empathy.
+To read more about the program, click HERE.